markizano/ytffmpeg/CryptoTalk/WhatsACrypto/stablecoins/readme.md

 Relatively speaking: The fluxuation in price of a stablecoin is sub-penny.
 The price may fluxuate a fraction of a cent to maybe 2 pennies, but for the most part: 1 stablecoin == 1 USD.

+Now, there is a risk factor I do need to disclose: this risk applies to stablecoins just like it does the banks.
+If there's a run on the banks and everyone goes to cash out their accounts at the same time and the bank doesn't have the funds to provide everyone with cash, this will be a liquidity crash.
+Not everyone is going to get their cash.
+Same thing with the stablecoins: If everyone goes to cash in their crypto at the same time and flee to stablecoins, there will be a liquidity crash and thus this will crash the price of the stablecoin.

 When you goto an exchange to purchase stablecoins, you'll be giving them your USD and exchanging them for a digital version of it.
 You'll give the exchange your $1 and they will mint for you a brand new stablecoin you can use in your cryptocurrency journey.

-When you want to cash out, you give your stablecoins to the exchange and they will make a deposit into your account for the equivalent amount and the digital coins you used to pay for this will be burnt.
+When you want to cash out, you give your stablecoins to the exchange and they will make a deposit into your account for the equivalent amount and the digital coins you used to pay for this will be burnt, or sent to an address nobody has access because the private keys were destroyed upon creation.

-# BlockFi Usage
-One practical example to Stablecoins is how you can earn up to 9% interest on your stablecoins using a high yield account like BlockFi.
-You can use whatever platform you want, but if you want to say thank you for introducing you to this, you can navigate to markizano.net/blockfi and get up to $150 in free BitCoin by using the referral code embedded in the link.
-You'll get redirected to the BlockFi website with the referral code to where you can install the app and create your account.
-Then, you can purchase some stablecoins like USDC, GUSD and DAI and earn some inflation-breaking returns that will at least let you park your cash without losing value over time.
-BlockFi is usually pretty good about re-arranging their rates on a month-to-month basis based on market conditions, so this isn't guaranteed forever, but we can at least take advantage of it while its here.

 # Term Check: ERC-20
-I'm going to throw some terms at you that I don't want you to miss.
+I'm going to throw some terms at you and I don't want you to miss out on the goodies!
 ERC stands for Ethereum Request for Comment.
-It was used mostly on the Githubs when someone came out with a proposal to change something on the Ethereum network, they would request for someone to comment on it.
+It was used mostly on the Githubs when someone came out with a proposal to change something on the Ethereum network.
+They would request for someone to comment on it and it would be used as the guilelines for the upcoming change if it was accepted and coded into the Ethereum network.
+Those of you that work in software development know that you need to have a process by which changes can make it into the codebase.
+You can think of ERC proposals as formal CR or Change Requests.
 ERC-20 referrs to the instructions on what a token is.

 You can find more about that using the [link](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) in the description below as #ERC20.

+And, if you found this little tidbit helpful, smash that like button for the YouTube algorithm so others learn these goodies too ;)

 # Term Check: Commercial Paper
-In this video, there's going to be a lot of talk about what is "Commercial Paper" - I had to lookup the term myself.
-According to [investopedia](https://www.investopedia.com/terms/c/commercialpaper.asp), it's a form of debt that's not usually backed by collateral and limited only to those with the highest of credit rankings and minimum withdrawal amounts over six figures.
+In this video, there's going to be a lot of talk about this "Commercial Paper" - I had to lookup the term myself.
+According to [investopedia](https://www.investopedia.com/terms/c/commercialpaper.asp), it's a form of debt that's not usually backed by collateral.
+It's limited only to those with the highest of credit rankings.
+There is a minimum withdrawal amounts over six figures.
 It's short-term unsecured debt.
 To find out more, you can read the post linked in the description as #CommercialPaper.

 # USDC